johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2024-12-08-npx-and-azure-artifacts-the-secret-cli-delivery-mechanism/index.md

 The above command will acquire a PAT (Personal Access Token) from Azure DevOps and use it to create a user `.npmrc` file, which will be used by `npx` to authenticate with the feed subsequently.

 If you encounter a `npm error code E401` as you run the `azdo-npm-auth` command, it's possible that you have a local `.npmrc` file that is tripping `npx` up.
-You can get around that by explicitly passing the `--registry` of the public npm feed to `npx`:
+You can get around that by explicitly passing the `--registry` of the public npm feed / registry to `npx`:

 ```shell
 npx -y --registry https://registry.npmjs.org azdo-npm-auth --registry https://pkgs.dev.azure.com/johnnyreilly/_packaging/npmrc-script-organization/npm/registry/